Aveira-jdk/Python_Final_Group_C/README.md

 * Developed the HTML exporter module for generating HTML reports.
 * Developed the exploit list scraper from Vulmon which is currently inactive due to uselessness, but it's still functioning.
 * Developed to the main function.
+* Developed second version of main function which allows the user to choose the file extension to export

 **Nuray**
 #### Responsibilities: